Will Digital Ad Spending Surpass TV Ad Spending in 2017?

 Easily noticeable is the fact that consumers spent more time using mobile devices than traditional internet access.
 It is also somewhat obvious that percentages of ad spending for certain media, such as print, seem excessive considering the percentage of time spent.
 But as the graph points out, the most interesting detail is probably the 12% allotted to mobile ad spending compared to the 25% for total time spent.

 This may present a huge opportunity for marketers moving into 2017 and beyond as digital spending makes a deeper cut into TV advertising budgets.
-In fact, if the above numbers are an indication, marketers will shift ad spending from other mediums as well, even withing digital ad spending, as mobile use represents a larger portion of total internet consumers.
+In fact, if the above numbers are an indication, marketers will shift ad spending from other mediums as well, even within digital ad spending, as mobile use represents a larger portion of total internet consumers.
 Sound strategies will be key for capitalizing on these trends, most importantly, finding creative ways to develop engaging and entertaining ad content.

 How are professionals adjusting to the evolution of digital media, and how has it changed traditional advertising?
 Check out this JIAD study: